danahynes/KillSwitch/README.md

 There is also a small set of jumper pads near the USB connector, labeled "JP1".
 These pads control whether the Power indicator LED is enabled.
 To enable the LED to indicate whether power is applied to the KillSwitch, place a small solder blob across these two pads.
 To disable the Power indicator LED, remove the solder blob.

 The status LED on the KillSwitch can be disabled using the Settings app, as stated above.
-You can also turn off the Pi's LEDs using this link: https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi (not tested, YMMV)
+You can also turn off the Pi's power and activity LEDs using this link: https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi (not tested, YMMV)

 ## Source code
 The source code is arranged as an [Atom](https://ide.atom.io) project (which has been discontinued, sigh...), and the firmware is built using the [PlatformIO](https://platformio.org) plugin.